connorjs/github-workflows/README.md

 In CI (think code reviews or pull requests), the “build” executes many of these targets.
 Using the term “build” here would overload the target name though.
-Therefore, I use the term `ci-build` to group all targets that should run during the “CI build.”
+Therefore, I use the term `ci-build` to group all targets that should run during the “CI Build.”

 We called this `release` at Amazon, but I have found that folks think `release` means “make the release; actually publish,” which represents the wrong conclusion.
 Hence, I chose the term `ci-build`.